LuigiGhionda/astral-fpga/doc/astral_fpga_devel.md

 As in Cheshire, Astral programs can be created to be executed from several memory locations:

--   Dynamic SPM (`*.l2.elf`): the linkerscript is provided in Astrals `sw/link/` folder, since Dynamic SPM is not integrated in the minimal Cheshire
+-   Dynamic SPM (`*.l2.elf`): the linkerscript is provided in Astral's `sw/link/` folder, since Dynamic SPM is not integrated in the minimal Cheshire
 -   LLC SPM (`*.spm.elf`): valid when the LLC is configured as such.
 In Astral, half of the LLC is configured as SPM from the boot ROM during system bringup, as this is the default behavior in Cheshire (host_domain).
 -   DRAM (`*.dram.elf`): the off-chip DRAM, e.g., the HyperRAM